 If your client isn’t a fan of having too many things going on at once, just focus on her lashes.
 Some of your clients might suffer the woes of having their lashes hit their lenses when they blink, but that doesn’t mean you should boycott that area altogether!
-Keep an eyelash curler in your makeup bag to curl your client’s lashes to open up her eyes and keep them from touching her glasses.
+Keep an eyelash curler in your makeup bag to curl your client’s lashes.
+It’ll open up her eyes and keep them from touching her glasses.
 Coat her top lashes with mascara, but skip the bottom lashes— it can make her eyes look sunken and tired.

 Change Your Shape

 Remember when we visited the different eyeliner looks for each eye type?.
 Depending on your client’s prescription, her glasses can make her eyes look either larger or smaller than they actually are.
 Sometimes the difference is slight, but other times her eyes can look cartoony—and not in a cute way!
 But fear not.
 Some expert lining can make all the difference!
 If your client’s lenses magnify her eyes, try lining her waterline to define them while making them more proportionate to her face.
 And if her eyes are looking on the smaller side?
-Pop some highlighter or a nude liner into the inner corners to open them up!
+Pop some highlighter or a flesh-toned liner into the inner corners to open them up!

 Pro tip: Thick frames = thick liner, thin frames = thin liner

 With a million different colors for eyeliner out there, why stick to just a black or brown?
 People think that colored eyeliner can be too loud and risky, but that’s not the case!

 In fact, smudging a colored kohl liner on your client’s top lid can actually lighten up her look since a black liner can sometimes be too harsh.